Semiparametric Estimation of the Shape of the Limiting Bivariate Point Cloud: The Limiting Scaled Point Cloud

 with $\chi=0$ characterizing AI, and $\chi > 0$ characterizing AD.

 The residual tail dependence coefficient, $\eta$, can be calculated \citep{nolde-2014a, nolde-2022a} from shape of the limit set as

 This is illustrated schematically in Figure \ref{fig:eta-schematic}, where one can think of sliding the shaded box down the ray with slope 1 until it first touches the boundary $\partial G$.
 The radius corresponding to this first point of intersection is $\eta$.
-A corollary is that (assuming as above that $\mathcal{L}(x) \nrightarrow 0$) when $\bX$ is AD, $\eta = 1$, so $\partial G$ necessarily touches the upper right-hand corner of the unit box.
-Conversely, when $\bX$ is AI, $\eta < 1$, so $\partial G$ does not touch the upper right-hand corner, and is referred to as \emph{blunt}.
+Assuming as above that $\mathcal{L}(x) \nrightarrow 0$, when $\bX$ is asymptotically dependent, $\eta = 1$, so $\partial G$ necessarily touches the upper right-hand corner of the unit box.
+Conversely, when $\bX$ is asymptotically independent, $\eta < 1$, so $\partial G$ does not touch the upper right-hand corner, and is referred to as \emph{blunt}.